michaelorr/goodall/README.md

 ## Notes

-* Only the amd64 arch for darwin and linux OSs have been fully tested.
+* Only the amd64/darwin and amd64/linux have been tested.
-* Other OSs and ARCHs build successfully but have not been tested.
+* Other OSs and ARCHs may build successfully but have not been tested and likely do not work fully due to lack of gopsutil support on Windows.
-* darwin/arm fails to build.
-I do not fully understand why at this time.

 ## Error Response Codes